$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Introduction

 \section{Introduction}

-The existence of Hamiltonian (or Poisson) structures reveals a very important property of nonlinear evolutionary equations, see \cite{Dickey} and references therein.
-An efficient method for introducing Hamiltonian structures of evolutionary equations written in the Lax form is the so-called classical $R$-matrix formalism.
-The classical $R$-matrix formalism was derived by Semenov-Tyan-Shanskii \cite{STS} to construct Poisson brackets on a Lie algebra of an associative algebra on which the Lax equations are defined.
-This method yields two compatible Poisson brackets, i.e., any linear combination of them is still a Poisson bracket.
+The existence of Hamiltonian (or Poisson) structures reveals very important property of a nonlinear evolutionary equation (see, for example, \cite{Dickey}).
+For an evolutionary equation written in Lax form, an efficient way to endow it with Hamiltonian structures is the so-called classical $R$-matrix formalism.
+The classical $R$-matrix formalism was proposed by Semenov-Tyan-Shanskii \cite{STS} to construct Poisson brackets on a Lie algebra of an associative algebra where the Lax equations are defined.
+Generally, Semenov-Tyan-Shanskii's method yields two compatible Poisson brackets, i.e., any linear combination of them is still a Poisson bracket.
 Consequently one obtains a bi-Hamiltonian structure of the Lax equation by performing a Dirac reduction \cite{MR} if needed.
-Such a formalism was first established for anti-symmetric $R$-matrices satisfying the modified Yang-Baxter equation \cite{STS}.
+Such a formalism was first established for anti-symmetric $R$-matrices satisfying the modified Yang-Baxter equation \cite{RS}.
 As later developed by Li and Parmentier \cite{LP}, also by Oevel and Ragnisco \cite{OR}, the $R$-matrix formalism becomes available for a wider class of $R$-matrices.
-Moreover, this formalism can produce three compatible Poisson brackets on an associative algebra.
+Moreover, this method can produce three compatible Poisson brackets on an associative algebra.

-In this paper we study $R$-matrices on a ``coupled'' Lie algebra $\fg=\cG^-\times\cG^+$, where $\cG^\pm$ are appropriately defined Lie algebras (see Section~3 below).
-Our goal is to apply the $R$-matrix formalism to construct Hamiltonian structures of Lax equations defined on the Lie algebra $\fg$.
-Here we consider two typical examples of such Lax equations: the two-component BKP hierarchy \cite{DJKM-KPtype, LWZ} and the Toda lattice hierarchy \cite{UT}.
+In this paper we study $R$-matrices on a ``coupled'' Lie algebra of the form $\fg=\cG^-\times\cG^+$, whose Lie bracket is defined diagonally by the Lie brackets on $\cG^\pm$ (see Section~3 below).
+By solving the modified Yang-Baxter equation on $\fg$, we will derive a class of $R$-matrices, which include the $R$-matrices used in \cite{Carlet, BA, DSk, WX} as particular cases.
+Our goal is to choose an appropriate $R$-matrix and apply the approach in \cite{LP, OR} to construct Hamiltonian structures for Lax equations defined on $\fg$.
+Two typical examples of such Lax equations, the two-component BKP hierarchy \cite{DJKM-KPtype, LWZ} and the Toda lattice hierarchy \cite{UT}, will be considered.